 Adam Ford, editor of The Big Bus tour and travel guide and host of Tour the World, regularly joins the team at Sky News Business Class to discuss top travel destinations around the world.
 In this interview Adam provides tips on visiting Beijing – China’s charming capital city.

-Top cultural experiences in Beijing
+Top cultural activities in Beijing

-To experience a slice of Beijing life and cultural heritage, plan to spend at least half a day in the walled Temple of Heaven Park, located south of Tiananmen Square.
+To experience a slice of Beijing life and cultural heritage, plan to spend at least half a day in the walled Temple of Heaven Park — located south of Tiananmen Square.

-The temple complex has a history dating back to the 15th century.
-The centerpiece is the divinely symmetrical and balanced Hall of Prayer for Good Harvests.
 Out in the park itself, take a stroll along the Long Corridor, which runs by the rather grimly named Animal Killing Pavilion (temple sacrifices were once prepared here).
 Now the locals gather here to practice their Tai Chi or ballroom dancing moves, play mahjong and sing opera.
 Visit the exercise yard where limber senior citizens work out on the government-provided equipment.
 It’s quite an eye opener, and you are more than welcome to join in.
 Over in the Matchmaking Market parents with unattached children sit advertising their availability to potential suitors.
 In a word — fascinating!

-For a slice of Old Beijing life, head for the city’s hutongs — old neighbourhoods characterized by winding, narrow laneways that were formed by the construction of traditional courtyard residences as far back as the 1300s.
+For a slice of Old Beijing life, head for the city’s hutongs — old neighbourhoods characterised by winding, narrow laneways that were formed by the construction of traditional courtyard residences as far back as the 1300s.
 What were once larger compounds have been divided up into smaller family homes.
 Shared communal bathrooms (showers and toilets) are still a way of life.
 Two thirds of Beijing’s hutongs were destroyed in the second half of the 20th century to make way for modern high-rise housing.
 Today it seems that restoration of the remaining neighbourhoods is the name of the game.

 Some of the most charming hutongs can be found around the old Bell and Drum Towers in the city’s north.
 The chiming of the bells in the historic Bell Tower was used for timekeeping across the old city right up until the 1920s.
 Wander at will and soak in the ambience, or alternatively, pay someone else to do the legwork on a rickshaw tour.

-Also head south to the hutongs clustered around the canal that runs off the Qianhai Lake.
+You should also check out the hutongs clustered around the canal that runs off the Qianhai Lake.
 It’s incredibly picturesque as you stroll along the canal crisscrossed with bridges and lined with weeping willows.